 Christian Dolderer: According to our experiences, shippers put out invitations to tender all year round although, due to the contract terms, there are phases with an increased number of invitations to tender.
 We have observed that shippers who have not issued structured tenders in recent years lost track with the market and have been forced into higher rates.
 We advise against a flat-rate extension of existing contracts because a well-structured and prepared tender can avoid unnecessary costs in any case.

-It is a fact that the global transport market is struggling with capacity bottlenecks.
+It is a fact that the global transport market is struggling with capacity fluctuations There were immense capacity bottlenecks in 2017 and 2018.
+Capacities seem to be increasing again at the moment, but the market is influenced by economic uncertainties and an as yet unknown shortage of drivers.
 Doesn’t this automatically lead to price increases?

-Martin Beyrer: A survey conducted by the Transporeon Group among more than 1,000 carriers from all over Europe confirms that the majority of transport service providers expect the market situation to remain challenging.
+Martin Beyrer: Martin Beyrer: A survey conducted by the Transporeon Group among more than 1,000 carriers from all over Europe confirms that the majority of transport service providers expect the market situation to remain challenging.
 This is of course reflected in prices.
 62% of carriers expect a price increase of 1-5%.
 Far fewer – just 9% – assume that transport prices will rise by more than 5%.2 This is due to several factors.
 Of course, the lack of drivers, which cannot be solved overnight, plays an important role.
-But the positive overall economic situation with increased transport volumes in Europe has also impacted capacities.
+But the positive overall economic situation of the past two years with increased transport volumes in Europe has also impacted capacities and thus prices.
 In addition, there are other fiscal factors such as rising wage costs, tolls, and diesel costs, all of which will inevitably lead to further price increases.

 Christian Dolderer: It’s true that prices are rising, but these price increases must be considered separately for individual micro-markets.
 There will definitely be rising rates on many transport routes.
 On the other hand, some other routes will be unaffected by price increases or will be significantly less affected.
 Shippers therefore need clear information and transparency about which transport routes they should tender.
 Our Market Intelligence Initiatives (MII) provide reliable answers here.